Shinta Mani Angkor

 Housed in the new wing of Shinta Mani, Deluxe Rooms offer a step above in design and comfort with first & second floor views of the pool and internal courtyard.
 Ground floor deluxe rooms look onto a leafy garden.

-Children and families are most welcome at Shinta Mani Club, with the Deluxe Living room offering a good amount of space for extra beds.
+Children and families are most welcome at Shinta Mani Angkor, with the Deluxe Living room offering a good amount of space for extra beds.
 However, there are no specific facilities for children and therefore it is arguably suited to older children and teenagers.

 Location & Directions